top of page

 If the world is without end as Paul taught, then time must be without end.
 The concept of endless time is closely related to eternity.
 In essence, as we accept the endlessness of time; time itself takes on an eternal quality and in a sense becomes one and the same with eternity.
 Hence, in a sense time will be no longer (see Revelation 10:6) because it will be incorporated into, swallowed up and overwritten by eternity.

 The difference is that while eternity is an ever present now, time plays out in chronological order.
 Time is eternity played out in a progression of events.
-Hence, we have a world with end.
+Hence, we have a world without end.

 About now you may be thinking, “What is the importance of all this knowledge?”